granthale/wip-book/content/Authors/grant.md

 ---
 title: Grant Hale
 ---
-Grant is a curious chap.
 You can find out more about him at his [personal website](https://granthale.com).